bibleexchange/courses/book-of-romans/803_patiently-wait-for-the-adoption.md

 ### Closer Look at the Text Itself (verses 17-25)

+The Believer has great things to look forward to in God.
+God has done great things in and for the Believer and there is yet a redemption that we patiently wait for in hope or faith!
+What does the Believer have to look forward to?

+#### Heirs of God (v.
+17a)

+> 17 And if children, then heirs; heirs of God, and joint-heirs with Christ;

+Sharing the relationship with the Father as a son, the Believer receives the privileges and inheritance of a son.
+Verse 14 speaks of "adult sons" who are Led by the Spirit (have proven the life Christ) and verse 17 speaks of ones born whose privileges are because of who Christ is!
+(Verse 16) And the Spirit bears witness with our Spirit that we are the children of God.

+#### Suffering unto Glorification (vs. 17b-18)

->  17 And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may be also glorified together.
+> &hellip;if so be that we suffer with him, that we may be also glorified together.
 18 For I reckon that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us.

+Trials prove the true character of the Christian.
+And although the suffering is not glorious, Paul brings our attention to glory that will follow.
+The Christian has the Hope of Suffering--if we suffer, we shall also reign.

+This result is to the glory of God!
+His glory revealed IN US.

+Christ is our example (1 Peter 2:21) Hebrews 2:10; 5:8-9; 1 Peter 4:1; James 5:10; Joseph; Moses; Job

+It is a choice to go the way of suffering Hebrews 11:25.

+The nature of the suffering is that satan desires to destroy you.
+1 Peter 2:20

+The results of the suffering Hebrews 12:11; 1 Peter 5:10

+#### The Creature Waits for the Manifestation of the Sons of God (vs. 19-22)

 19 For the earnest expectation of the creature waiteth for the manifestation of the sons of God.
 20 For the creature was made subject to vanity, not willingly, but by reason of him who hath subjected the same in hope,  21 Because the creature itself also shall be delivered from the bondage of corruption into the glorious liberty of the children of God.
 22 For we know that the whole creation groaneth and travaileth in pain together until now.

+God has a vast plan and Hope lies ahead for Creation.
+In bondage because sin is in the world, but there will be a deliverance!

+#### The Believer Waits for the Adoption, as Well

 23 And not only they, but ourselves also, which have the firstfruits of the Spirit, even we ourselves groan within ourselves, waiting for the adoption, to wit, the redemption of our body.
 24 For we are saved by hope: but hope that is seen is not hope: for what a man seeth, why doth he yet hope for?
 25 But if we hope for that we see not, then do we with patience wait for it.